 9/ The Master

 As much as I love the Master I would actually be happy if he never appeared again as this was such a fabulous ending for him.
-Of course due to his popularity we all know that the Master is destined to reappear again at some point and chances are his reformation at the end of this story wont stick and he’ll go back to being the Doctors greatest nightmare.
+Of course due to his popularity we all know that the Master is destined to reappear again at some point and chances are his reformation at the end of this story wont stick.
 Still for now I’m including him on this list as the last time we saw him he was performing an act of heroism and self sacrifice that actually saved both the Doctors life and the entire multiverse.

 Another cool thing about the Masters sacrifice in “The End of Time” is that this was how Roger Delgado’s Master was to have originally died in Jon Pertwee’s final story by sacrificing himself to save the Doctor.
 Sadly however Delgado’s tragic and untimely death prevented this.